duerrfk/Faros/README.md

 you should use an Arduino with suitable voltage levels.
 For instance, Arduino UNO uses 5 V, so you would have to shift levels when connecting to nRF8001.
-We tested with a 3.3 V Arduino Pro Micro and the Faros board whose design is also included in this repository..
+We tested with a 3.3 V Arduino Pro Micro and the Faros board whose design is also included in this repository.

 ## Adapting the Source Code